bnoguchi/everyauth/README.md

 - Tracking login activity
 - Allowing the user to have rememberable sessions

+In addition to adding routes and exposing events at the auth strategy level, at a global level `everyauth` adds helper methods to the incoming `request` to check the request auth status (authorized, unauthorized, logged in, logged out) and to access the user associated with the request.

 ## General Auth Events
     everyauth.on('login', function (user) {
     });